2bndy5/CirquePinnacle/docs/api.rst

    .. cpp:function:: void tuneEdgeSensitivity(uint8_t xAxisWideZMin, uint8_t yAxisWideZMin)

-      This function was ported from Cirque's example code and doesn't seem to have corresponding documentation.
-I'm having trouble finding a memory map of the Pinnacle ASIC as this function directly alters values in the Pinnacle ASIC's memory.
-USE AT YOUR OWN RISK!
+      According to the comments in the official example code from Cirque, "Changes thresholds to improve detection of fingers."
+This function was ported from Cirque's example code and doesn't have corresponding documentation.
+Thus, the defaults for this function's parameters use the same values found in the official example.
+I'm unaware of any documented memory map for the Pinnacle ASIC as this function directly alters values in the Pinnacle ASIC's memory.
+      USE THIS AT YOUR OWN RISK!

 AnyMeas mode
 *************